Assimila/f4r-bulk-recycling-model/numerical_stability.md

 instability_heuristic = coeffs.instability_heuristic
 ```

-This is a numpy array on the second grid.
+This is a numpy array on the secondary grid.
 Higher values indicate the location of potential numerical instability.

-Hot spots in the instability heuristic identify the location of problematic input data.
+Hot spots in the instability heuristic identify the location of problematic input data,
+which is usually to origin of numerical instability.

 ### 4. Preprocessing

 The usual data preprocessing pipeline is

+- input data in (x, y, z, t)
-- create temporal aggregates of wind and humidity (on vertical / pressure levels)
+- create temporal aggregates of wind and humidity (x, y, z)
-- compute the integrated fluxes on the primary grid
+- compute the integrated fluxes on the primary grid (x, y)
 - apply scaling
 - interpolate all variables onto the secondary grid